odubno/gauss-naive-bayes/README.md

 ![P(Setosa)](img/prob_setosa.jpg "Setosa" )

-Prior Probability is what we know about each class before considering new information.
+Prior Probability is what we know about each class before considering the new data.

 It's the probability of each class occurring.